san650/ember-cli-page-object/docs/v1.13.x/native-events.md

 ## Migration from jQuery events to native DOM events

+It's impossible to listen for an jquery-triggered event in a native DOM mode and vise versa.
+That means if you want to use a native-events mode in your test suite you have to get rid of jquery first.

 ### Ember built-in event handlers

 If you have defined event handler hooks in your components, like that: